Total (0 items)

 Stage one (N1)

 "This stage is where we’re dropping off to sleep and everything is slowing down," says James.
 "Your brain and body will start to relax and unwind, while your heartbeat, eye movement and breathing will slow too.
 At this point it’s not unusual to wake with a start as your muscles twitch."
 That falling feeling that wakes you up with a jolt just before you nod off?
-Nope you’ve not just fallen down a flight of stairs, you’re just likely to be in stage one of the sleep cycle.
+Nope – you haven't just fallen down a flight of stairs, you’re just likely to be in stage one of the sleep cycle.

 Stage two (N2)